endpointmanager/wingetbridge-powershell/README.md

 ## Known limitations

 * Only the public winget repository can be searched (There is no implementation to search private repositories or msstore at the moment)
-* No software installation through wingetbridge-module
+* No software installations through wingetbridge-cmdlets (requires additional scripts or software deployment tools like MEMCM or Microsoft Intune)

 Currently, there are no plans to implement more features, because I think the official powershell support for [winget-cli](https://github.com/microsoft/winget-cli) will be available soon.